JayWood/jw-wpcli-random-posts/README.md

 * Image Download sizes
 * Multi-site ( specify site id if necessary )

+## What this does NOT do
+Currently this CLI command does not support meta-data, mainly due to the amount of commands you would need to run for large sites.
+Still a great script if you need to generate some placeholder posts fast, especially with featured images and terms.

 ## Options
 **--type=\<post_type\>** - **Default: post**
 Determines the post type of the generated posts.